WillNilges/fpscli/README.md

-# CommandLineFPS
+# fpscli

-A First Person Shooter at the command line?
-Yup...
+A rough approximation of a First Person Shooter, done on the command line.

 Please see the source file on how to configure your command line before running.